 E.E.
 Cummings wrote close to 3,000 poems over his lifetime and is often considered to be one of the most important and game-changing writers of the 20th century.
-Cumming’s poetry is instantly recognizable due to his unusual usage of punctuation and capitalization.
-In fact, his name is more often written as e.e. cummings.
+One of a number of pioneering American poets, Cummings did not stick to linguistic rules and traditional poetic form, pushing the envelope with his distinct personal style.
+Cummings’ poetry is instantly recognizable due to his unusual usage of punctuation and capitalization.
+In fact, his name is more often written as ‘e.e. cummings.’

 About E.E.
 Cummings

 - E.E.
 Cummings was born in Cambridge, Massachusetts, in October of 1894.